 Answering this simple question has allowed me to continue to move freely but with healthier intentions and always the right motivation.

 Feeling the liberation of rediscovering the youthful joy of moving my body has been the most rewarding part of my recovery journey yet.
-I am so grateful for the body I have and I am even more grateful to celebrate it by using movement.
+I am so grateful for the body I have.
+I am even more grateful to celebrate it by using movement.